Table of Contents

 It features real meat, fruit, and vegetables providing all the antioxidants your dog needs for healthy growth.
 This is one of the few brands that use peas and sweet potatoes, too.

-It comes in different sizes and flavors to choose from based on the breed you have.
+This grain free dog food comes in different sizes and flavors to choose from based on the breed you have.
 Overall, the brand tries to deliver the kind of diet your pet would have in the wild.

 Choose from duck, beef, bison, venison, salmon, boar, and many more flavors.